Bangladesh: Minoti Rani, the Milktrader

 With the support of the Diakonia partner organization Udayankur Seba Sangstha (USS) Minoti Rani in Bangladesh is now a successful business woman.
 She looks at the future with hope and expectations.

 Minoti Rani lives in Doobachuri village of Niphamari district in Bangladesh.
 At age fifteen she was married to Shyam Charn.
-Her husband was a day laborer and the family used to depend on his income alone, living from hand-to-mouth.
-Shyam Chran’s income alone could not fulfill their financial needs and quarrels and arguments were an everyday problem.
+Her husband was a day labourer and the family used to depend on his income alone, living from hand-to-mouth.
+Shyam Chran’s income alone could not fulfil their financial needs and quarrels and arguments were an everyday problem.

-Joined a local group to find a solution for greater financial stability
+Wanted to find a solution for financial stability

-Minoti came in contact with the Particpatory Action Research (PAR) Group of Udayankur Seba Sangstha (USS) and decided to become a member.
+Minoti came in contact with the Participatory Action Research (PAR) Group of Udayankur Seba Sangstha (USS) and decided to become a member.
 With the support of Diakonia, USS is working in eighteen villages of Nilphamari district.
-USS facilitates formation of groups and weekly meeting discussions.
-In the meetings members identify, analyse and find solutions to the problems and take initiatives to solve those problems.
+USS facilitates the formation of groups and weekly meeting discussions.
+In the meetings, members identify, analyse and find solutions to the problems and take initiatives to solve those problems.
 They themselves will decide the kind of solutions that best fit individual problems.

-The members are mostly landless, day laborers, rickshaw pullers, smallscale sellers, hawkers and students.
+The members are mostly landless, day labourers, rickshaw pullers, small-scale sellers, hawkers and students.
 Two-thirds of the participants are female, aged between fourteen to forty-five years.
 Minoti Rani is one these group members striving to improve her economic and social conditions.

 Started her own business